Couples learn how to be romantic and business partners

 Part of the problem was too much closeness — being together 24/7 didn’t work.
 So, they transitioned from sharing a home office to two separate rooms in different parts of their house in Dallas.

-"I was as far away as I could get from him," Cynthia says.
-"I told him, 'don't even come walking in here.
-Google-chat me!'"
+“I was as far away as I could get from him,” Cynthia said.
+“I told him, ‘don’t even come walking in here.
+Google-chat me!’ ”

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.